A Global Analysis of the Primal-Dual Method for Pliable Families: Flexible Graph Connectivity

-\begin{proof} We begin by analyzing the residual graph of two crossing violated sets $A,B$.
+We begin by analyzing the residual graph of two crossing violated sets $A,B$.
 Recall that $A$ and $B$ are both $p+2$-cuts with at least three unsafe edges each.
 The equations \eqref{eq:a},\eqref{eq:b},\eqref{eq:c},\eqref{eq:d},\eqref{eq:e},\eqref{eq:f} are useful here.\\ Since $A$ and $B$ cross, the four residual vertices are all non-empty.
 Since the graph $G$ is $(p,2)$-flex-connected, the corresponding corner cuts $\delta(A\setminus B),\delta(A\cap B),\delta(B\setminus A),\delta(A\cup B)$ have cardinality at least $p$.
 Equation \eqref{eq:a} tells us that the pair of $\{|\delta(A\cup B)|,|\delta(A\cap B)|\}$ have the same parity and lie in the interval $\{p,\ldots,p+4\}$ and sum to at most $2p+4$.
 Equation \eqref{eq:b} tells us the same about the pair $\{|\delta(A\setminus B)|,|\delta(B\setminus A)|\}$.
-Furthermore equation \eqref{eq:c} tells us that these pairs have different parities.
+Furthermore, since $p$ is odd, equation \eqref{eq:c} tells us that these pairs have different parities.
 Hence, one of these pairs is in $\{p,p+2,p+4\}$ and the other pair is in $\{p+1,p+3\}$.
 Therefore, at least one of the corner cuts has size $p+1$.
 Now suppose another corner cut had size at most $p+1$, then these two cuts together can have at most two unsafe edges ($G$ is $(p,2)$-flex-connected).
 This would contradict at least one of the equations \eqref{eq:a},\eqref{eq:b},\eqref{eq:c},\eqref{eq:d},\eqref{eq:e},\eqref{eq:f} since the number of unsafe edges in the LHS and RHS of these equations will not match.
+This is simple to see for equations \eqref{eq:c}-\eqref{eq:f}.
+For \eqref{eq:a} (or \eqref{eq:b}), we will obtain that the RHS has at most 4 unsafe edges (as $|E(A\setminus B, B\setminus A)| = 1$) in this case) while the LHS has at least 6 unsafe edges.
 With this observation, we can conclude that the four corner cuts have sizes $p+1,p+2,p+2,p+3$ in some permutation.
 In addition, the residual graph has no diagonal edges and so has only four residual edges as shown in figure \ref{fig:doublecrossing} below.
 Let $\alpha = (p+1)/2$.
 Equations \eqref{eq:c},\eqref{eq:d},\eqref{eq:e},\eqref{eq:f} further tell us that two of these residual edges must have cardinality $\alpha$ and must be adjacent and the other two must have cardinality $\alpha+1$.
 Furthermore, the residual edges of cardinality $\alpha$ define a $p+1$-cut and so must both be thin edges.
 These observations are summarized in Lemma \ref{lem:doublecrossing}.

 \begin{lemma} The residual graph of two crossing violated cuts does not contain diagonal edges and has four edges in total.
 A pair of adjacent edges have size $\alpha$ and are thin.
 The other pair of edges have size $\alpha+1$. \end{lemma}